-Figure 14. (a) Simulation of optical nonlinearities of two QD coupled by Förster energy transfer for excitation conditions similar to Fig. 13.
-The nonlinear spectra (inset) display an absorptive line shape at $\Delta t > 0$ and dispersive red-shifted lineshape at $\Delta t < 0$. (b) Coupling via permanent excitonic dipole moments.
+Fig. 15.14. (a) Simulation of optical nonlinearities of two QDs coupled by Förster energy transfer for excitation conditions similar to Fig. 15.13.
+The nonlinear spectra (inset) display an absorptive line shape at $\Delta t > 0$ and dispersive red-shifted line shape at $\Delta t < 0$. (b) Coupling via permanent excitonic dipole moments.
 For $V_D > 0$, the nonlinear spectra (inset) reflect a blue shift of the exciton line at all time delays.
-Pump-induced Rabi oscillations ($\Delta t = 10$ ps) for Förster (c) and for direct dipole coupling (d).
+Pump-induced Rabi oscillations ($\Delta t = 10 \text{ ps}$) for (c) Förster and (d) direct dipole coupling slightly detuned from the resonance of QD A. For such a nonresonant excitation, however, Rabi oscillations are not observed.
+This indicates that the direct coupling between permanent excitonic dipole moments is the dominant interaction mechanism.
+Apart from the permanent dipoles, the Coulomb interaction between excitons in QD A and B may lead to induced charge rearrangements which lower the energy (formation of distant biexcitons).
+The absence of a redshift in the experiment points to a dominance of dipole repulsion over such correlation effects.